aanderse/LdapRecord.com/source/docs/laravel/usage.md

 $user->save();
 ```

-> If you need help understanding user creation and management, take a look at the ActiveDirectory
+> If you need help understanding user creation and management, take a look at the Active Directory
 > [user management tutorial](/docs/tutorials/activedirectory/user-management).

 ### Scopes {#scopes}